noomly/badencounter/readme.md

 # Bad Encounter

-Bad Encounter is the name of our project for the TPEs of 2016.
+Bad Encounter is the name of our production project for the TPEs of 2016.

 Authors: